Mac App Store Games are getting decent Multiplayer

-We’re very aware it can be hard to find people to play with online if you’ve bought your game through the Mac App Store!
-It’s our job to make full-on multiplayer a reality in those games, to tell people about it, and then to help them get playing.
+We're very aware it can be hard to find people to play with online if you’ve bought your game through the MAS!
+It's our job to make full-on multiplayer a reality in those games, to tell people about it, and then to help them get playing.

 We hold regular #BeatFeral sessions (check our Twitter feed) in which gamers can come along and play against members of the Feral team.
 We stream some of these sessions on our Twitch channel, so if you don't get to play, you can always watch!

-You touched on Mac App Cats in your previous question, and this is another way we’re encouraging and helping the Mac gaming community arrange their own multiplayer gaming sessions through social media.
+You touched on Mac App Cats in your previous question, and this is another way we're encouraging and helping the community arrange their own multiplayer gaming sessions through social media.

 Q: Can you tell us more about Calico?
 How does it work?

 Calico is a custom library that’s built into all our recent Mac games.
-It’s designed specifically for the half of Mac gamers who buy through the Mac App Store.
-It supports the standard multiplayer features: primarily game matching, friends lists and chats, achievements and leader boards.
+It’s designed specifically for the half of gamers who buy through the MAS.
+It supports the standard multiplayer features: primarily game matching, friends lists and chats, achievements and leaderboards.

 Q: Do you have further plans to encourage Multiplayer on the Mac?

-Aside from the initiatives we’ve outlined above, we plan on releasing more great multiplayer Mac games, both on the Mac App Store and Steam.
-There’s nothing like awesome games to encourage people to get online and play.
+Aside from the initiatives we've outlined above, we plan on releasing more great multiplayer Mac games, both on the MAS and Steam.
+There's nothing like awesome games to encourage people to get online and play.

-Q: Are there specific challenges when supporting Multiplayer on the Mac App Store?
+Q: Are there specific challenges when supporting Multiplayer on the MAS?
 What about Steam?

-Unlike the Mac App Store, Steam is dedicated to gaming, so having fully-functioned multiplayer gaming is essential.
-Steam’s also been around for a long time, so has evolved with the market to cater to the needs of developers and the requirements of all kinds of multiplayer games.
+Unlike the MAS, Steam is dedicated to gaming, so having fully-functioned multiplayer gaming is essential.
+Steam's also been around for a long time, so has evolved with the market to cater to the needs of developers and the requirements of all kinds of multiplayer games.
 So if you are a Mac gamer who prefers to buy through Steam, your multiplayer needs are already well catered for.
-Calico is all about enfranchising gamers who prefer to buy through the Mac App Store.
+Calico is all about franchising gamers who prefer to buy through the MAS.

-Q: Are there any signs that Apple is willing to improve the Mac App Store multiplayer experience?
+Q: Are there any signs that Apple is willing to improve the MAS multiplayer experience?

 Apple is pretty secretive about its future plans, so you know just as much as we do!
 The idea behind Calico is to take control of providing the multiplayer experience ourselves, from client to server.
-This enables us to offer the best experience possible to our Mac App Store customers in the long term.
+This enables us to offer the best experience possible to our MAS customers in the long term.

 Q: Have you ever considered working with other developers facing the same challenges?